rancher/fleet-docs/versioned_docs/version-0.8/troubleshooting.md

 **Resolution**

-Upgrade to a Fleet version that supports automatic retries for GitJobs.
+Upgrade to Fleet version 0.12 or later, which supports automatic retries for GitJobs.
 This update:

 * Adds retry logic to Fleet apply operations.